 Every major US carrier has announced its own respective 2G and 3G network shutdown schedules:

-- AT&T has already shut down its GSM network.
-And it plans to follow suit with 3G in February 2022.
+- AT&T has already shut down its GSM network, and shut down its in February 2022.

-- Sprint and Boost customers on T-Mobile’s network will lose 3G connectivity in January 2022.
+- Sprint and Boost customers on T-Mobile’s network lost 3G connectivity in March 2022.

-- Verizon will finally shut down its 3G network in December 2022.
+- Verizon will finally shut down its 3G network on December 31, 2022.

 By New Year’s Day 2023, no major carrier in the US will support the 3G standard or earlier.